bazelbuild/rules_python/python/runfiles/README.md

       r2 = runfiles.CreateDirectoryBased("path/to/foo.runfiles/")

-    If you want to start subprocesses that also need runfiles, you need to set the right environment variables for them:
+    If you wnat to start subprocesses, and the subprocess can't automatically find the correct runfiles directory, you can explicitly set the right environment variables for them:

       import subprocess
       import runfiles